smol/TiGEngine/README.md

 # TiGEngine
-TiGEngine is a small Javascript game engine for my personal use, you can use it if you like it, it's free
+TiGEngine is a small Typescript game engine for my personal use, you can use it if you like it, it's free